inv — Compute inverses of square matrices in MATLAB and RunMat.

 Error using inv

-inv: matrix is singular to working precision.FAQ
+inv: matrix is singular to working precision.Using inv with coding agents

 Do I need to use inv to solve linear systems?⌄